szabgab/tigerbeetle-rust/README.md

 ## Development Setup

 *Prerequisites:*
-- rustc 1.62.1 (or possibly earlier, your mileage may vary)
+- rustc 1.62.1 (or possibly as early as 1.13, your mileage may vary)
 - zig 0.9.1

 ```sh